 - gradually raising the legal age of sale for cigarettes to create a “smoke-free generation” by prohibiting the sale of combustible tobacco products to anyone born on or after January 1, 2009.

 New Zealand first set their endgame goal in 2010, and the country’s previous progress toward the endgame also included requiring plain packaging for cigarettes and raising the price of cigarettes to what now amounts to about $20 USD.
 However, after reviewing their progress, the government changed their strategy to include the 2022 policies to enhance progress overall and specifically to make sure that their endgame target was met for all populations.
 As noted by Associate Minister of Health Dr Ayesha Verrall,“While smoking rates are heading in the right direction, we need to do more, faster to reach our goal.
 If nothing changes, it would be decades till Māori smoking rates fall below 5 percent, and this Government is not prepared to leave people behind.”
+Unfortunately, with a new Prime Minister and coalition government elected in 2023, the country’s inspiring endgame policies are now set to be rolled back to fund tax cuts.

 Other countries have also set endgame targets of reducing smoking prevalence to 5% or lower, including Hong Kong, Ireland, Scotland, and Wales.